aaron-ortega/uchicago-crime-report/README.md

 # uchicago-crime-analysis
 ## Info
 This repository holds code used to scrap and clean 8 years, 2010-07-01 to 2018-08-21, worth of crime and fire related incidents reported by the University of Chicago Police Department.
-The patrol area is between 37th and 64th streets and Cottage Grove Avenue to Lake Shore Drive (Kenwood/HydePark/Woodlawn area).
-The public data can be found here -> [Daily Crime/Fire Log](https://incidentreports.uchicago.edu/)
+The patrol area is between 37th and 64th streets and Cottage Grove Avenue to Lake Shore Drive (Kenwood/HydePark/Woodlawn area).<br> The public data can be found here -> [Daily Crime/Fire Log](https://incidentreports.uchicago.edu/)

 <br> The data folder contains two main files: a raw data json file containing the following format<br>
  {<br>
  "Incident": "Lost Property",<br>